atcasanova/hackyeaster2023/CodeLocked/README.md

 ## Solution

-The challenge presents a safe lock.
-After a quick reading of the code, we discover that the code should have 8 digits, and that you should press `#` to submit your guess, which will be checked by the checkWASM function.
+The challenge greets us with a safe lock.
+After examining the code, we find out that the lock code has 8 digits and pressing # submits our guess, which is then checked by the checkWASM function.

 ```javascript
 function press(input) {